Statistics in Sport Section

 - Support the communication of statistical research into the wider community, and help non-statisticians understand why and how statistics is a valuable tool.

-Chair: Rob Mastrodomenico
+Vice-chair: Rob Mastrodomenico

 News and meeting reports